jeremy-adamson/sql-google-notes/week41.md

 * Statistical significance - A measure of if there is an actual result or just background data noise

 Central limit theorem (CLT) gives the value of 30

+Statistical power - The probability of getting meaningful results from a test Hypothesis testing - A way to see if a survey of experiement has meaningful results

+For a number of studies you can use a sample size calculator in order to get the confidence level desired